peteroupc/peteroupc.github.io/colorgen.md

 >     - applying a "nearest neighbor" approach (replacing that image's colors with their [**nearest dominant colors**](#Nearest_Colors)), or
 >     - applying a [**"dithering"**](https://en.wikipedia.org/wiki/Dither) technique (especially to reduce undesirable color "banding" in certain cases), which is outside the scope of this document, however.[^35]
 > 3. **Unique colors**: Finding the number of unique colors in an image color list can be done by storing those colors as keys in a hash table, then counting the number of keys stored this way.[^36]
 > 4. **Disqualifying dominant colors**:  An application can disqualify certain kinds of colors from being dominant, and use a substitute color as the dominant color if no dominant color remains.
-For example, the application can ignore colors in the background or near the image's edges, can ignore certain kinds of colors (e.g., gray or nearly gray colors) while sampling the image color list, or can delete certain colors from the dominant color list.
+For example, the application can ignore colors in the background or near the image's edges, can ignore certain kinds of colors (for example, gray or nearly gray colors) while sampling the image color list, or can delete certain colors from the dominant color list.
 > 5. Averaging the colors of an image, component-by-component, can lead to a meaningless result, especially if there is a wide color variety represented in the image (see `stackoverflow.com/questions/43111029`).
 > 6. **Extracting a scene's "true colors"**: For applications where matching colors from the real world is important, colors need to be measured using a [**color measurement device**](https://peteroupc.github.io/suppcolor.html#Color_Measurement_Devices), or be calculated from [**_scene-referred_ image data**](http://eilv.cie.co.at/term/567\)[^37].
 PNG and many other image formats store image data commonly interpreted as [**sRGB**](#sRGB) by default; however, sRGB is an [**_output-referred_**](http://eilv.cie.co.at/term/565) color space, not a scene-referred one (it's based on the color output of cathode-ray-tube monitors), making sRGB images unsuitable for real-world color-matching without more.<br>Getting scene-referred image data from a digital camera, including a smartphone camera, is not trivial and is not discussed in detail in this document.
 It requires knowing, among other things, whether the camera offers access to raw image data, the format of that raw data, and possibly whether the camera does color rendering (which happens before generating output-referred image data).
 A raw image's colors can be estimated by the use of a raw image of a color calibration chart (test target) or by another technique.
 The ISO 17321 series and IEC 61966-9 touch on this subject.